danielrshackleton/fake-news-bot/README.md

 ## Usage
 ### In Reddit
-To call FakeNewsBot on a reddit post, just comment `!FakeNewsBot` within the specified subreddits (r/worldnews for now). *Important: this program is not currently running on a private server so will not currently reply*.
+To call FakeNewsBot on a reddit post, just comment `!FakeNewsBot` within the specified subreddits (r/worldnews, r/politics, and r/news).

 ### To use custom URL links outside of Reddit